peterduronelly/setting-up-your-data-science-environment/README.md

 ## 3. Get Windows Terminal

+`Windows Terminal` is a [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) (`CLI`) application from Microsoft.
+Compared to Graphical User Interfaces (GUIs) these 'black windows' offer wider options to the experienced user to interact with applications, services, and system resources.
+At the beginning CLIs may look overwhelming but a little practice makes these interfaces more familiar.
+In many cases, running a command is much faster than opening a graphical user interface and then finding and clicking the appropriate drop-down menu to carry out a task.
+A CLI many times offers a wider range of customization options than GUIs.

+Windows Terminal is a modern host application for many command-line shells.
+The primary component windows are Command Prompt and PowerShell but, as we will see it below, other command-line applications can easily be integrated to Windows Terminal.
 The easiest way to get it is from Microsoft Store; you can also go to https://learn.microsoft.com/en-us/windows/terminal/install for the package and the installation instructions.

-You may want to add Anaconda Prompt to your Windows Terminal.
-To do so, follow the instructions here: https://arturomoncadatorres.com/incorporating-anaconda-prompt-windows-terminal/
+Anaconda also offers a command line interface called `Anaconda Prompt`.
+We will use Anaconda Prompt during DA coding courses so you may want to add Anaconda Prompt to your Windows Terminal.
+To do so, follow the instructions here: https://arturomoncadatorres.com/incorporating-anaconda-prompt-windows-terminal/.
+This setup will make you a little more familiar with the neat tools a data scientist, or any computer professional, has at his or her disposal.

 ### 3a.
 Optional: Get Windows Subsystem for Linux